 Needle Manufacturers

-Of the 23 Redditch needle manufacturers only 10 had their name placed on more than two needle case designs: Avery (128), Milward (18), Schleicher (8), Hall (8), Hayes, Crossley & Co (5), Wacker (4), Woodfield (4), Thomas (4), Harper (3) and Morrall (3).
+Of the 23 Redditch needle manufacturers with their names stamped on Avery needle case only 10 had their name placed on more than two needle case designs: Avery (128), Milward (18), Schleicher (8), Hall (8), Hayes, Crossley & Co (5), Wacker (4), Woodfield (4), Thomas (4), Harper (3) and Morrall (3).
 Additionally, only 11 had their names placed on exclusive designs (designs not found with another company name): Avery (75), Milward (8), Hall (4), Bartleet (2), Johnson (2), Morrall (2), Smith (1), Thomas (1), Townsend (1), Turner (1), and Wyres (1).
 The most common designs are the Butterfly (14 different names), the Quadruple Golden Casket - Fleur de lis (14 different names), the Louise - Folding (9 different names) and the Scallop Shell (8 different names).
 Although the design registration/patent for the Louise - Folding has not been located, we do know that Avery designed/patented the Butterfly, Quadruple Golden Caketet - Fleru de lis and the Scallop Shell.
 Of the 189 signed needle case designs, Avery’s name can be found on 128 or 68%.
 The percentage increases to 88% if we look only at signed figural needle cases (92 of 104).

 What the data tells us